tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

             .. literalinclude:: /_src_snippets/simulation/environment_setup/environment_models/spherical_body_shape_model_spice.cpp
                :language: cpp

-.. class:: Oblate Spherical Body Shape Settings
+.. class:: Oblate Spherical Body Shape

   Model defining a body shape as a flattened sphere, with the equatorial radius and flattening provided by the user.